 If the pandemic has you wondering about the stability of your financial house, protect it first by shoring up the foundation.
+Follow along for tips to secure your money during the pandemic.
 By adopting some simple best practices, anyone can create a spending plan that keeps the bills paid and the retirement accounts funded.

 Once you’ve done your calculations, you’ll have to grapple with a banking system that has been turned on its head.
 Considering the reduced customer service at retail banks, I’ve come up with some more best practices — or as I call them, “random things that are good to know but don’t fit in other lists.”

 Best Practices for Your Money During the Pandemic

 1. Know your options.
 If you are having trouble paying your mortgage or credit cards, reach out to your loan servicer and let them know of your circumstances.
 If your loan is owned by Fannie Mae and Freddie Mac (the Enterprises) and your ability to pay your mortgage is affected, you may be eligible to delay making your monthly mortgage payments temporarily.
 It is a good idea to contact your lender to explain your specific situation.
 Banks are encouraged by the OCC to work with customers who have been adversely affected by COVID-19.
 This might include allowing you to defer or skip payments without consequences, extend your loan terms, or restructure the loan.

 2. Pay people with Venmo, PayPal, or Zelle.
 Housekeepers, nannies, or even friends bringing you groceries can be reimbursed with Venmo, PayPal, or Zelle instead of potentially contagious cash.
 You can always have your bank make a wire transfer, but you will need the account number, routing number, and SWIFT code of the recipient, as well as the address of the bank.